lbrejon/Web-scraping-jobs/README.md

 ## My goals 🎯
 - Find an internship for my final year as student (equivalent to Master degree) in Data Science in Europe (5-6 months from February 2022)
 - Learn how to gather information (by web scraping) to build a dataset
-- Build and deploy a web app with Flask
+- Build a web app with Flask

 ## Acquired skills :zap:
 - Web scraping methods
-- HTTP methods ('GET' and 'POST') for the Flask implementation
+- HTTP methods ('GET' and 'POST') + HTML/CSS review for the Flask implementation
 - Concepts of Jinja templates
 - Handle with SQLAlchemy
-- Web app deployment on Heroku

 ## Technologies 🖥️
 Programming languages: